 My Recommended Uganda Itinerary

-Assuming you are starting in Kampala, you can easily pair these activities to save travel time.
-My recommendation would be to first make your way to Sipi Falls.
-On your way back to Kampala, you can break up the trip by stopping for a day or two in Jinja.
+If you’re starting in Kampala, you could start by making your way to Sipi Falls.
+On your way back to Kampala, you can break up the trip by stopping for a couple of days in Jinja.

-If you are arriving in Uganda from Kenya by bus, it would make sense to make your way to Sipi Falls first, then Jinja.
-Next, you would continue on Kampala and on to Kabale.
+If you travel to Uganda from Kenya by bus, it would make sense to make your way to Sipi Falls first, then Jinja.
+Next, you would continue on to Kampala.
 From there, you can easily travel to Kigali, Rwanda by bus.
-This trip can also easily be done in reverse if you are traveling in the opposite direction.

 How I spent my Time in Uganda

-I traveled to Uganda from Kenya by bus.
+On my first trip to Uganda, I traveled from Kenya by bus.
 Once I reached Kampala, I made the trip to Sipi Falls and visited Jinja on my way back to Kampala.
 After exploring Kampala, I made my way to Kabale and Lake Bunyonyi before continuing on to Rwanda by Bus.
 This worked out pretty well and was fairly efficient.

-One useful tip I can give if you are starting in Kampala is to leave most of your belongings in a hotel so that you don’t have drag all of your gear around.
-Most likely, you will be staying in the same place both times you pass through Kampala so you can easily lighten your load to make travel easier.
-It is a hassle traveling on minibusses with a log of gear.
+Chances are, you will pass through Kampala multiple times when you travel to Uganda.
+Consider leaving some of your luggage in a hotel so that you don’t have to drag all of your gear around.
+Most likely, you will be staying in the same place when you pass through Kampala so you can easily lighten your load to make travel easier.
+It is a hassle traveling on minibusses with a lot of gear.
 Leaving your bag in Kampala makes travel days a lot less stressful.

-For me, Uganda is a do-not-miss country if you are traveling in East Africa.
+If you are traveling in East Africa, Uganda shouldn’t be missed.
 It is one of the most diverse places on earth in terms of natural landscapes and wildlife.
-You’ll see rainforests, lakes, mountains, savannahs, and hundreds of species of plants, and animals.
+You’ll see rainforests, lakes, mountains, savannahs, and hundreds of species of plants, animals, and birds.
+It’s an incredible country for those who love spending time in the outdoors.

 The country is also fairly compact, making it easy to get around.
-From Kampala, you can travel pretty much anywhere within a day.
-Even with slow and unreliable African transportation, you could probably pack everything on this list into a one-week itinerary and you would have seen most of the country.
+From Kampala, you can travel pretty much anywhere in the country within a day.
+Even with slow and unreliable African transportation, you could probably see a good chunk of the country in a week or two.

 Maybe the best thing about Uganda is the people.
 Everywhere I went, I met friendly locals who were more than willing to help me out or stop for a chat.
 In fact, According to the BBC, Uganda is the most friendly place for expats.
 This is one of my favorite countries.
 I can’t wait to return.